 Not only wallets, but block explorers are still in the process of properly supporting "bc1" addresses.
 You can find a list of updated explorers here.

 My wallet doesn't show these options, how do I get them?

 SegWit is an optional upgrade, but allows cheaper and faster transactions, by implementing the most recent advancements on the Bitcoin network.
-To upgrade your current accounts to SegWit, open your wallets, press the "upgrade" button.
-2) Read the brief introduction about the upgrade and press "next".
-3) Confirm with your password.
+To upgrade your current accounts with SegWit, open your wallets, press the "upgrade" button at the bottom popup message and confirm with your password.
 On iOS swipe to the "receive" screen and press the upgrade button there.

 Make sure you perform this process on all your devices.
 If you have multiple devices sharing the same recovery phrase, un-upgraded ones may show your balance incorrectly.

 I don't want to use Segwit.
 Can I keep my wallet the way it is?

 Yes, using SegWit is optional.
 You can keep using Coinomi normally and not press the "upgrade" button.
 If you recover your wallets on a new phone, or add new coins, add the wallets manually.
 Select the "advanced" options when adding, and type in the derivation path manually.
 If left with the default settings, upgraded wallets will be added.